There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: Pierre Gasly, Jack Doohan

-Before Alpine even announced either of its drivers for next year, it had already let it be known Esteban Ocon wouldn't be back.
+Before Alpine even announced either of its drivers for next year, the team already said Esteban Ocon wouldn't be back.
 That news came in early June, just over a week after an embarrassing incident during the Monaco Grand Prix when Ocon crashed into teammate Pierre Gasly.
 It wasn’t the first incident between the two French drivers who have been frenemies since childhood.

-The team signed Gasly to a multi-year extension in late June and announced just after the summer break in August that Jack Doohan will make his F1 debut with the team next season.
-The 21-year-old Australian driver finished third in the Formula 2 championship last year and has served as its reserve driver.
+The team signed Gasly to a multi-year extension late that month and announced after the summer break in August that Jack Doohan would replace Ocon.
+The 21-year-old Australian driver finished third in the Formula 2 championship last year and served as Alpine's reserve driver this season.

 Alpine even poked fun at the 2022 Oscar Piastri fiasco (aka the Piasco) when it prematurely announced it had promoted him to the F1 team.